-- (RFP Schedule) The RFPs to be issued under this Procurement Plan are expected to be released every six (6) months, over the next three (3) years, for a total of six (6) tranches of RFP releases.
-The procurement of resources may be front-loaded within the five-year Action Plan period in order to allow time for construction, interconnections, and commissioning within the five-year Action Plan period.
-This section summarizes the schedule of minimum RFP quantities, which is laid out in the Final Order and the Procurement Plan Resolution. - e.
+- e.
 (Procurement Scale / Type) Section 5 discusses the scale and type of energy resources which PREPA intends to procure in accordance with this Procurement Plan. - f.
 (Planned Implementation Timeline) Section 6 presents a planned timeline for the selection and development of energy resources through the achievement of commercial operation. - g.
-(RFP Schedule) Section 7 describes the current schedule for the issuance and administration of RFPs for Tranches 2-6. - h. •(Adjustments to Procurement Plan to Reflectfor Distributed Generation) PREPA mayadjust Section 8 describes how resource quantities requested in individual RFP Tranches subsequent to the first two (2) tranches as necessaryTranches may be adjusted to account for installations of distributed generation ("DG") resources that contribute to meeting overallthe resource quantities targeted in the Modified Preferred Resource Plan, and for resources that PREPA identifies and contracts with in excess of the minimum amounts required in each of the earlier RFPs that may be selected and developed. - i.
-(Evaluation Parameters) This section provides a listing of proposal evaluation Section 9 sets forth the parameters to be applied in evaluating energy resource proposals as discussed in the Final Order and the Procurement Plan Resolution. - j. •(Other Considerations) Considerations Section 10 (i) discusses considerations specific to combined or individual bidsproposals for renewable generation, BESS, energy storage or combinations of renewable generation and battery energy storage resources, and to resource proposals that which aggregate smaller installations (that is energy storage and other energy)
+(RFP Schedule) Section 7 describes the current schedule for the issuance and administration of RFPs for Tranches 2-6. - h.
+(Adjustments for Distributed Generation) Section 8 describes how resource quantities requested in individual RFP Tranches subsequent to the first two (2) Tranches may be adjusted to account for installations of distributed generation ("DG") resources that contribute to the resource quantities targeted in the Modified Preferred Resource Plan, and for resources in excess of the minimum amounts required in each of the earlier RFPs that may be selected and developed. - i.
+(Evaluation Parameters) Section 9 sets forth the parameters to be applied in evaluating energy resource proposals as discussed in the Final Order and the Procurement Plan Resolution. - j.
+(Other Considerations) Section 10 (i) discusses considerations specific to combined or individual proposals for renewable generation, energy storage or combinations of renewable generation and energy storage resources, and proposals which aggregate energy storage and other energy resources for connection to the distribution system (each, a "Virtual Power Plant" or "VPP"), and (ii) discusses the renewable generation integration study that has been performed to assess the current capability of the T&D System to accommodate increased levels of renewable generation capacity.